tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 doesn't help when the client connects to a server for the first time and doesn't already have knowledge of the server's certificate chain.

-This document describes a mechanism that would allow server certificates to be compressed during full handshakes.
+This document describes a mechanism that would allow certificates to be compressed during full handshakes.

 # Notational Conventions